Updated on: October 28, 2021

-What's the best place to trade-in a car?
-Is there a good way to get top dollar for your trade?
+What's the best place to trade in a car?
+Is there a good way to get top dollar for your trade with minimal hassle?
 Whether you’re looking at new or used models, if you want to replace your car, it’s safe to assume you also plan to trade in your current wheels to help offset the price of your new ride.
-Trade-ins represent a good value opportunity for shoppers, although you’ll almost never get as much money by trading in your car to a dealership as you would by selling it yourself.
+Trade-ins represent a good value opportunity for shoppers, although you’ll almost never get as much money by trading in your car to a dealership as you would through a private sale.

-Dealers generally subtract the agreed-upon trade-in amount from the purchase price of your new car, meaning offering a trade-in can save you hundreds of dollars in sales tax (unless you live in one of those pesky states that doesn’t charge sales tax: Delaware, Montana, New Hampshire, Oregon… and some Alaskan municipalities).
+Car dealers generally subtract the agreed-upon trade-in amount from the purchase price of your new car, meaning a trade-in can save you hundreds of dollars in sales tax (unless you live in one of those pesky states that doesn’t charge sales tax: Delaware, Montana, New Hampshire, Oregon… and some Alaskan municipalities).
+And, a lower purchase price means less that you'll need to borrow from a lender.
+Regardless of your credit score, a smaller loan translates to lower monthly payments as well as less spent in interest over the life of the auto loan.
+It's also possible to use a trade-in as a down payment.
+You can even trade in a car you're still paying off, as long as you don't have negative equity (owing more than the value of the vehicle).

-We all want to save money when buying a car—that’s why you came to CarGurus, right?
-But dealerships are generally close-lipped when it comes to the math behind their trade-in valuations.
-So, how can you be sure you’ll get the most possible money for your trade-in?
+We all want to save money in our car buying—that’s why you came to CarGurus, right?
+But car dealerships are generally tight-lipped when it comes to the math behind their trade-in valuations.
+So, how to trade in a car and be sure you’ll get the best price possible?

 Start on Day One